vim345/fullerite/README.md

 If you have vendored external dependencies in `src/` directory or `pkg` directory from old build configuration, you should delete `src/github.com`, `pkg` and `src/golang.org` before running `gom install` or attempting to build the package.

-Aforementioned directories are arifacts of old build configuration before we moved to using `gom` for managing dependencies.
+Aforementioned directories are artifacts of old build configuration before we moved to using `gom` for managing dependencies.